Spend less and experience more with these free museums and free museum days in Boston!

-Named one of the “world’s best cities,” Boston is home to some truly impressive museums, but those admission fees can add up if you’re looking to experience them all.
+Named one of the “world’s best cities,” Boston is home to some awe-inspiring museums, but those admission fees can add up if you’re looking to experience them all.
 However, if you time your visit right, you can get free or discounted admission to many of Boston’s world-class museums.

 1. The Museum of Fine Arts, Back Bay